The history and families of Turvey in Bedfordshire, England

 "What man is he that liveth and shall not see death?"

-Quotation running around the top of the mausoleum.
+Quotation running around the top of the Higgins Mausoleum.

 Just behind Turvey church, in the north-east corner of the churchyard, there stands a most remarkable mausoleum.